Table of Contents

 HKMA is the licensing and supervisory authority, with the regime structured for continuing oversight and enforcement actions where requirements are breached.

-Practical checklist if you want to issue a fiat-referenced stablecoin in Hong Kong:
+Practical checklist if you want to issue a fiat-referenced stablecoin in Hong Kong

 - Confirm scope and perimeter triggers for issuance and distribution.